tiongkey/quartz/content/index.md

 ---
-title: A Fraction of My Second Brain
+title: A Piece of My Mind
 ---

 I'm Gio.
 This is where I dump some of my best notes and thinking.